What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 Carry a portable water filter for those just in case moments.
 The Epic Water Outdoors OG Woodman and the Katadyn BeFree filters are our favorites; under $50 each, fast and easy to carry and use!

-RELATED LINK: ELEVATE YOUR HIKING GAME: 2024 MUST-HAVE WATER FILTERS
+RELATED LINK: THINGS TO BRING ON A HIKE: 2024 MUST-HAVE WATER FILTERS

 SNACKS